-Bunge Limited (NYSE:BG), Apple Inc. (NASDAQ:AAPL) - Headline Edge: Which Stocks Have Been Most Impacted By The US-China Trade War
+Headline Edge: Which Stocks Have Been Most Impacted By US-China Trade War?

-Headline Edge: Which Stocks Have Been Most Impacted By The US-China Trade War
+Headline Edge: Which Stocks Have Been Most Impacted By The US-China Trade War?

 With earnings season done, another government shutdown averted and the Federal Reserve signaling they plan on keeping interest rates steady for the time being, there’s only one lingering macroeconomic uncertainty hanging over the market heading into March, and that’s the U.S.-China Trade War.